denten-books/plain-text/0-intro.md

 of Making and Knowing*, edited by Pamela Smith, Amy Meyers, and Harold Cook.
-They write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world" [@smith_ways_2014, 12].
-Smith translates that insight in the laboratory, where, together with her students, she bakes bread and smelts iron to recreate long-lost artisanal techniques.
+They write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world" [@smith_ways_2014, 12].<!-- I will need to find a physical copy to verify this.
+Assume OK unless I circle back PRP --> Smith translates that insight in the laboratory, where, together with her students, she bakes bread and smelts iron to recreate long-lost artisanal techniques.
 For those who experiment, "book knowledge" and "artifactual knowledge" connect in practice.

 Artifactual knowledge---from typesetting software to e-book readers and word processors---shapes our everyday encounter with literature.
 Such technologies